-A lot of brick and mortar stores rent the premises they run their business from.
-Rental agreements for businesses differ from other types of rental agreements, as the scope of requirements is usually very different.
+A lot of brick and mortar stores continue to rent the premises from which they operate in 2025.
+Rental agreements for businesses differ from other types of leases, as the scope and requirements are usually very different – reflecting both evolving market trends and updated regulatory standards.

 What Is A Retail Lease?